dawsers/hyprscroller/README.md

 focus, or reposition windows.
 You can even have all your windows in full screen mode and use *overview* to navigate among them quickly.

+*Overview* is affected by the option `overview_scale_content`, which is by default `true`, meaning the windows' content will be scaled in the same proportion as the windows.
+If your system doesn't support this (currently only supported on x86_64 -Intel/AMD CPUs), the default value will be `false`.
+If you simply want to have the content at the original size, you can also turn this option manually to `false`.

 ## Marks